benmclaren/personal-site/ben_personal_site/content/articles/flexbox-layout.md

 ---
-title: "Flexbox grid layouts"
+title: 'Flexbox grid layouts'
 date: 2019-02-14T10:56:16Z
 author: Ben McLaren
 draft: false
-excerpt: "Flexbox is a very powerful tool and it is one that can be used to create layouts as well as responsive navigation bars."
+excerpt: 'Flexbox is a very powerful tool and it is one that can be used to create layouts as well as responsive navigation bars.'
 ---

 Flexbox is a very powerful tool and it is one that can be used to create many different layouts.